mlaursen/cookbook/api/README.md

   -H 'If-Match: "jfkadsklfj_jfijsd"'
 ```

-There are some additional paramaters for `crudify` that allow for more validation for creates and updates.
+There are some additional options for `createCRUDRoute` that allow for more validation for creates and updates.